 As far as the implications for the global sulphur market.
 Mike noted that China and Morocco have become the main sulphur import hubs, accounting for just over half of the merchant market for sulphur, and in North Africa at least, sulphur prices move in lockstep with DAP prices.
-Chinese sulphur prices also show high correlation with DAP prices, Morocco's MAP/DAP expansion plans have global significance, he said, as it is ideally positioned to serve Africa and the Americas, and has 80% of the world's phosphate reserves, while Chinese DAP production is set to continue to plateau, with further industry consolidation likely.
+Chinese sulphur prices also show high correlation with DAP prices.
+Morocco's MAP/DAP expansion plans have global significance, he said, as it is ideally positioned to serve Africa and the Americas, and has 80% of the world's phosphate reserves, while Chinese DAP production is set to continue to plateau, with further industry consolidation likely.
 Saudi Arabia is also becoming a global player.

-^{ne} Sulphur and sulphuric acid outlook
+Sulphur and sulphuric acid outlook

 The final paper of the conference, looking at both sulphur and sulphuric acid markets, was jointly presented by Fiona Boyd and Freda Gordon of Acuity Commodities.
 Acuity's views on the global sulphur market can be found elsewhere in this issue, from pages 17 to 19.
 On the sulphuric acid side, there are more phosphate projects likely in South America, especially Brazil, and of course Morocco and Saudi Arabia. while the nickel market continues to be important in Oceania.
 There has been no noticeable impact yet from the copper price firming from November 2016.
 The development timescale for projects in Peru are key for acid availability from that region.
 While smelter acid shortages in North America may lead to increased imports, there is extra availability elsewhere in the Americas, and potential new capacity in Mexico.
-Japanese and Korean acid exports have moved away from Chile and now focus on vears, and generating products that meet the market's quality expectations in an economically viable way.
-This had led a large number of refiners to consider parallel trains to assure continuous reliability, gas scrubber technology that makes it possible to fully bypass the Claus unit or the incinerator and still meet emission limits at the stack.
-DvnaWave is >99% efficient in removing SO2, which can bring emissions down to ultra-low levels under any given circumstances at the upstream sulphur plant.
+Japanese and Korean acid exports have moved away from Chile and now focus on India and southeast Asia.